It’s been a while.

 It’s taken over ten years to finally reach a full and final settlement.
 Ridiculous and painful for everyone involved.
 Anyway, eventually at the end of last year we reached an agreement and everyone can now move on.

 I’ve met someone!
+Which is pretty extraordinary under the circumstances.
 We were introduced by our children and set up in a “parent trap” sort of way.
-It wasn’t love at first sight for either of us, but we were encouraged to think otherwise by the kids, which meant we went on several dates thinking the other one was super interested!
-More of that to follow.
+It wasn’t love at first sight for either of us, but we were encouraged to think otherwise by the kids, because they sent us fake texts – which meant we went on several dates thinking the other one was super interested!
+Early days, but so far so good!

 My son had a nasty cycling accident last week whereby a driver pulled out of a side road without looking, causing him to have to brake suddenly and fly over the handlebars.
 He’s in a lot of pain, covered in scrapes, cuts and bruises.
 He has a broken wrist, a broken elbow and two damaged shoulders.
 However, as my young nephew pointed out “at least his heart and his brain are safe.”

-My daughter is more than halfway through her MA in Clinical Psychology and loving it.
+Soooo proud of my daughter who decided to change direction in lockdown, handed in her notice at the travel company she worked for and took up an MA.
+She’s now more than halfway through her MA in Clinical Psychology and loving it.
 She’s also finished her 10K a day running challenge throughout March and now has a dodgy knee.
+Literally, she ran 10K EVERY DAY FOR A MONTH.
+Unbelievable.
+I got a crowd out to cheer her down the road on her last run.

 Here she is on her final run, with us all out to cheer her down the road:-